Committee for the Arts

 Public Artworks in Need

-There are approximately objects in the collection.
 The City of Gloucester allocated $5000 towards the CFTA for fiscal year 2013.
-If you would like to join the effort to care for the irreplaceable City art-- including the historic murals-- and the work of the CFTA, contributions in support of our City art can me mailed to:
+If you would like to join the effort to care for the irreplaceable City art - including the historic murals- - and the work of the CFTA, contributions in support of our City art can be mailed to:

 The Gloucester Fund (Committee for the Arts)